Adding conditions to your test lets you control if some step will run or not.

-If you want your condition to check that the element is not exist in the application, change the radio button from visible to not visible state.
-If the element exist in the dom but it is just not visible, the condition will fail.
+If you want your condition to check that the element exists in the application, change the radio button from visible to not visible state.
+If the element exist in the DOM but it is just not visible, the condition will fail.

 While element condition allows you to run the step if the element you chose is visible or not, element text condition will run the step if the text you chose exists.

 - Go back to the step that needs the condition.